 Attribute Required /Optional Туре Description Name Optional String Optional identifying string for reference in a subsequent IMPOSITION_REF element.
-Environment Required if Scope= "Global"; not needed otherwise String Specifies the environment in which the Imposition be defined.
+Environment Required if Scope= "Global"; not needed otherwise String Specifies the environment in which the Imposition st be defined.
 (There is no default environment.)
 Scope Optional Keyword Specifies the scope of this Imposition template's use.
-Possible values for Scope are Global, PPML, and Job.
-By default, the scope is the containing element in which the imposition is defined.
+Possible values for Scope are Global, PPML, a DocSet.
+By default, the scope is the containing elem in which the imposition is defined.
 A higher value may be specified in this attribute, but a lower value is an error.
 Rotation Optional Integer Rotation of the IMPOSITION content structure (the imposed set of signatures) relative to the sheet, counterclockwise: 0, 90, 180, 270 degrees.
-De IMPOSITION content strusheet.
-If the Position attrib Location where the bottom left corner of the rotated IMPOSITION content structure is to be placed on the sheet.
+Default=0.
+Position Optional Number × 2 Location where the bottom left corner of the rotated IMPOSITION content structure is to be placed on the sheet.
 If the Position attribute is not used, the entire structure is centered on the sheet.
 The imposition content structure is the logical structure that contains all the cells (including any empty cells) in the imposition scheme.
 It does not include any trim or fold marks.

-$\tt IMPOSITION\ can\ occur\ in\ sheet_layout,\ Job,\ and\ PPML.$
+IMPOSITION can occur in SHEET\LAYOUT, DOCUMENT\SET, and PPML.

-6.7 The <IMPOSITION_REF> Element
+6.7 The <IMPOSITION\REF> Element

-The IMPOSITION_REF element recalls an imposition template that was previously defined.
+The IMPOSITION\REF element recalls an imposition template that was previously defined.
 This enables the convenience of creating a library of standard imposition setups and reusing them.